bjjdestroyer/whats-cookin-starter-kit/README.md

 5. To see the site in action, in terminal type open src/index.html

 ### Examples of Project
+- There were some issues with some glitches on the first two gifs, that seems to be the gif capture software

 #### Recipe card being displayed on click
 ![Shows recipe card being displayed](assets/recipe-card.gif)